HexaneNetworks/Gmod.NetLibraryDebug/README.md

 A lua script to debug/print net messages and console commands in Garry's Mod.

 ## Installation Instructions
-1. Download the `hexanenetlibrarydebug.lua` script.
+1. Download the latest release from https://github.com/HexaneNetworks/Gmod.NetLibraryDebug/releases
-2. Add/upload it to your servers `garrysmod/lua/autorun/server` directory.
+2. Extract the `Gmod.NetLibraryDebug` folder from the compressed file and upload it to your addons folder on your server.
 3. Restart the server and you'll start to see the net messages appear.
 These are normal.
 Keep the script on the server and check back to your console when you believe one is being abused.

 ## What does this do?